 Canada

-Canada is represented in JPIAMR by the Canadian Institutes of Health Research (CIHR) through the Institute of Infection and Immunity (III).
+Canada is represented in JPIAMR by the Canadian Institutes of Health Research (CIHR) through the Institute of Infection and Immunity (III) and the Initiative Management and Institute Support Branch (IMIS).

 As the initiating country and a major funder for JPIAMR, CIHR III staff has a place on the Management Board as well as Call Steering Group and has provided input to the call text as well as the generation of an MOU and design of the application and peer review processes.
 CIHR has previous experience of collaboration on other JPI and ERA-NET programs.